 A total of 332 patients were included in the study.
 The no irrigation group included 212 patients and the OCSI group included 120 patients.
-No significant differences were seen between the groups in term of age, gender, hypertension, diabetes, stage, tumor grade, tumor size, number of tumors, BCG immunotherapy.
-Regarding smoking, which is known as a very important risk factor, no significant differences were also seen between groups of patients who are on smoking, who do not smoke, and who quit smoking for more than one year (Table 1).
+No significant differences were seen between the groups in term of age, gender, hypertension, diabetes, stage, tumour grade, tumour size, number of tumours, or BCG immunotherapy.
+Regarding smoking, which is known as a very important risk factor, no significant differences were seen between groups of patients who are smokers, those who do not smoke, and those who quit smoking for more than one year (Table 1).

-To evaluate the treatment efficacy of OCSI, the duration of time to the initial recurrence, frequency of recurrence, recurrence-free survival rate in the OCSI group were compared to no irrigation group.
+To evaluate the treatment efficacy of OCSI, we compared the duration of time to the initial recurrence, frequency of recurrence, and recurrence-free survival rate in the OCSI group to those of the no irrigation group.

-The mean duration of time to the initial recurrence in the no irrigation group was 277.19 ± 7.39 days (95% CI 262.70-291.68) and that in the OCSI group was 302.85 ± 8.11 days (95% CI 286.96-318.74).
-In non-irrigation group, 131 patients (61.8%) had no recurrence while 81 patients (38.2%) had recurrence.
-In OCSI group, however, 88 patients (73.3%) had no recurrence while 32 patients (26.4%) had recurrence.
+The mean duration of time to the initial recurrence in the no irrigation group was 277.19±7.39 days (95% confidence interval [CI] 262.70-291.68) and that in the OCSI group was 302.85±8.11 days (95% CI 286.96-318.74).
+In the non-irrigation group, 131 patients (61.8%) had no recurrence, while 81 patients (38.2%) had recurrence.
+In the OCSI group, however, 88 patients (73.3%) had no recurrence, while 32 patients (26.4%) had recurrence.

-The recurrence-free survival rate at 12 months after surgery was significantly higher in the OCSI group than in the no irrigation group (log-rank test P=0.032) (Figure 1).
+The recurrence-free survival rate at 12 months after surgery was significantly higher in the OCSI group than in the no irrigation group (log-rank test p=0.032) (Fig. 1).